FelixPlastik/AI-and-I/README.md

 ![ai and i](img/robot-metal-hand.jpg)

-AI as a technology is already happening, it is mostly subtle so we don't realize it like the perfect google search and our weekly spotify recommendation.
-While it influences our world (big words 😉) or at least how we consume, our design techniques still keep untouched.
+Artificial Intelligence (AI) is totally hyped theme and a big technology that is already in use.
+It is subtle so mostly we don't realize it like the *perfect google search* and our *weekly spotify recommendation*.
+While AI influences our world (big words 😉) or at least how we consume, our techniques to design remain untouched and creativity is called a safe haven for jobs which can not be replaced by AI.

-- [ ] How does it feel to design for or with an AI?
+- [ ] But how does it feel to design for or with an AI?
 - [ ] can it be fun or super annoying?
 - [ ] could including AI in a creative process lead to new perspectives on design?

 <br>
-The following respository is an ongoing collection of design experiments in collaboration with artificial intelligence.
+The following respository is an ongoing collection of design experiments in collaboration with artificial intelligence (I have to mention i don't see AI as intelligent but as a tool).
 The mode always changes which means sometimes the AI is the designer, sometimes it is me.
 Sometimes it is me against AI and sometimes AI has to approve my design.
 There are no limits.
 If you want to join, please feel free to add your experiment in a pull request or [mail me](mailto:ciao@pl80.cc?subject=[GitHub]AI%20and%20I)